KDreynolds/HoTMiXer/README.md

 ## Features

 - **Easy Scaffolding**: Quickly set up a new HTMX project with a simple command.
-- **Multiple Backends**: Supports various backend technologies including Flask, Gin, and Node.js.
+- **Multiple Backends**: Supports various backend technologies including Flask, Gin, and Node.js, with more to be added.
 - **HTMX Integration**: Leverage the power of HTMX for dynamic, efficient web applications.

 ## Getting Started